Scripture Reference: Acts 20:7-12

 |Review Questions||Craft and Activity Ideas||Other Online Resources|

-Troas is on the east coast of the Aegean Sea in modern Turkey.
+Troas is on the east coast of the Aegean Sea in modern-day Turkey.
 It is 20 kilometres south of the ruins of Ancient Troy.
-We first read of Troas during Paul’s Second Missionary Journey when he receives a vision of a man begging him to “Come over to Macedonia and help us” (Acts 16:8-10).
+We first read of Troas during Paul’s Second Missionary Journey when he receives a vision of a man begging him to “Come to Macedonia and help us” (Acts 16:8-10).
 It is in those verses that Luke (the author of the book of Acts) first begins recording the journey in a way that includes himself.
 So it was probably at Troas that Luke first joined Paul on his mission.

 “Breaking bread”, or taking the Lord’s Supper together had been a normal practice of Christians since the beginning of the church (Acts 2:42 and The First Church).
 But Acts 20:7 is the first time Sunday worship for the specific purpose of “breaking bread” is mentioned in the bible.